nestybox/sysbox-ee/README.md

 for suggestions on how to do this.

-Alternatively it's possible to use Sysbox with slightly older Ubuntu kernels, but doing so requires configuring Sysbox in "Docker userns-remap isolation mode".
+Alternatively it's possible to use Sysbox with slightly older Ubuntu kernels, but doing so requires using system containers in [Docker userns-remap isolation mode](docs/usage.md#system-container-isolation-modes).
 In this case you can run Sysbox on the following distros (without needing to upgrade the kernel):

 -   Ubuntu 19.04 "Disco"
 -   Ubuntu 18.10 "Cosmic"